Medically Reviewed by:Nancy DeLuca, RDRegistered Dietitian

 - Set a realistic goal weight.
 Your bariatric surgeon will work with you to make sure your goals are realistic based on the bariatric surgery procedure you choose.
 See our Types of Bariatric Surgery page to learn what the average patient loses for each procedure.

 - Set monthly goals, document your progress and plan a reward for yourself each time you hit them.
-This is another great use for your food journal.
+This is another great use for your food journal and is particularly useful during the holidays.

 Rewards could include treating yourself to a massage or spa day (or get your partner to commit to giving you a massage if you don’t want to spend the money), throwing a little party, having a barbeque or scheduling a weekend trip away.
 And be disciplined.
 Only give yourself the reward if you hit your goals.
 Appropriate goals include…